The Hidden Cost of Overlooking How People Think and Work Differently

 Most teams include people with very different work styles.
 Some take in information fast, others need time.
 Some thrive with structure.
 Others prefer more flexibility.
 Some communicate by talking things out, while others reflect first, then share.

 These differences shape how people show up in meetings, how they solve problems, and how they respond under pressure.
 But because they’re not visible, they’re easy to miss.
-And when they get overlooked, that’s when things start to break down.
+And when they get overlooked, that’s when things start to break down—especially when managers lack training in how to manage neurodivergent employees or adapt to diverse communication styles.

 What’s Really Going On

 Many organizations recognize that people operate differently.
 That’s why tools like personality tests and workplace style assessments are so common.
-These tools provide some insight, but they don’t capture the deeper patterns that shape everyday work.
+These tools provide some insight, but they don’t capture the deeper patterns that shape everyday work—or offer guidance on accommodations for ADHD, autistic employees, or other neurodivergent professionals.

 What makes a real difference is understanding how people think and work—how they make decisions, how they handle stress, how they process information, and how they interact with others.
 These are the things that influence collaboration, trust, and performance in every team.